What must be in an IEP?

 Before signing the IEP

-Before I consent to services, I want to review each required part of the IEP with the team, including present levels, measurable goals, services with frequency and duration, placement, and progress reporting.
+Before I consent to services, I want to review each required part of the IEP with the team, including present levels, measurable goals, services with frequency and duration, supplementary aids and services, program modifications or supports for school personnel, and progress reporting.
 Please walk me through any section that is blank or uses general language.

 When the draft seems incomplete